Azure/prometheus-collector/otelcollector/docs/eng.ms/windows.md

         - Windows exporter
         - Windows kube-proxy
         - Windows Kubelet
-    By default these targets are disabled, and you need to enable each of the above, to collect metrics from them.
+    By default only Windows Kubelet is enabled, and you will need to enable Windows exporter and kube-proxy to collect metrics from them.

     Note:- If you have custom metrics exposed by Windows pods, you can always author them to be collected by providing custom scrape job configurations, irrespective of the above Windows specific settings.
+Instructions are [here]((~/metrics/Prometheus/advanced-mode.md)) about how to do so.